Lassebq/wlr-autorotate/README.md

 ### Dependencies:

-`iio-sensor-proxy` is a runtime dependencies and is not needed to build
+`iio-sensor-proxy` is a runtime dependency and is not needed to build

 Arch Linux:
 ```sh